 The Fiscal Resilience Act was effective from 1st January 2024.
 The Fiscal Resilience Act does away with the notion of fiscal responsibility and substitutes the concept of fiscal resilience.
 This demonstrates a refocus on shoring up the fiscal regime for long term sustainability and improved capacity to withstand economic shocks.

 In the Fiscal Resilience Act, the provisions are provided with clarity which allows for ease of implementation, and for monitoring and reporting on compliance of the Government with the Act.
-Additionally, the

-Fiscal Resilience Act, with a lower required minimum primary balance of 1.5 per cent of GDP, a higher wage bill cap of 13 per cent of GDP and a debt to GDP ratio of 60 per cent to be achieved by 2035, the Fiscal Resilience Act provides flexibility for the Government to manage the economy with the use of fiscal policy.
+The Fiscal Resilience Act, with a lower required minimum primary balance of 1.5 per cent of GDP, a higher wage bill cap of 13 per cent of GDP and a debt to GDP ratio of 60 per cent to be achieved by 2035, provides flexibility for the Government to manage the economy with the use of fiscal policy.

 St. George Grenada.